Gamemode4Dev/GM4_Datapacks/gm4_washing_tanks/README.md

 # Washing Tanks<!--$headerTitle--><!--$pmc:delete-->

-Remove die from items in a Liquid Tank filled with Water!<!--$pmc:headerSize-->
+Remove dye from items in a Liquid Tank filled with Water!<!--$pmc:headerSize-->

 ### Features
-- Remove the dye from any item by putting it in a Liquid Tank with water.
+- Extends the features of the Gamemode 4 [Liquid Tanks]($dynamicLink:gm4_liquid_tanks) data pack
-- All other info on the item (Name/Lore) is retained
+- Remove the dye from any item by putting it in a Liquid Tank with Water
-- Builds on the "Liquid Tanks" datapack
+- All other info on the item (name/lore) is retained